siyangsun/courtyard/content/medium-speed travel in games.md

 ---
-title: "Medium speed travel in games"
+title: Medium speed travel in games
-tags:
+tags: []
-- hallway
-- under-construction
 ---

 Just like in the physical world, games often involve traversing the game map with different methods.
 Among these, I'm a fan of what I call medium-speed travel: faster than walking, but not quite as instantaneous as [fast travel](https://en.wikipedia.org/wiki/Fast_travel).